origo-map/multiselect-plugin/README.md

       //Init origo
       var origo = Origo('index.json');
       origo.on('load', function (viewer) {
+        const msConfig = {
+          lineBufferFactor: 5
+        };
-        var multiselect = Multiselect();
+        var multiselect = Multiselect(msConfig);
         viewer.addComponent(multiselect);
       });
     </script>
 ```

-## Configuration
-The Multiselect function takes one argumnet which is an options object that can have the following properties:

 ### Options
+The optional argument to Multiselect is an object which can have the following properties:

 Property | Description | Default value
 --- | --- | ---
 tools | Which tools are available.
 Array of ['click', 'box', 'circle', 'polygon', 'buffer', 'line']. | All